brainlife/docs/docs/tutorial/diffusion-preprocessing.md

     * In the search bar, type 'Generate images of T1'
     * Click the app card.
 1. On the 'Submit App' page, select the following:
-    * for anat, choose the ACPC-aligned anatomical (T1w) image generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * For anat, choose the ACPC-aligned anatomical (T1w) image generated above by clicking the drop-down menu and finding the appropriate dataset.
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 't1 acpc'
     * Hit 'Submit'